sanmai/phpstan-rules/README.md

 These principles align well with libraries like [`sanmai/pipeline`](https://github.com/sanmai/pipeline) that provide functional programming patterns as alternatives to nested loops.

+My rules are designed to work together without creating "whack-a-mole" scenarios.
+When multiple rules could apply to the same code pattern, they all trigger simultaneously, showing you the complete picture upfront.
+For example, a function ending with if-else will trigger all matching rules, guiding you directly to the guard clause rather than making you fix one issue only to discover another.
+This approach helps you fix all violations in a single pass.

 ## Installation

 ```bash